-Photographer Jeanette Grimshaw of Hamilton, Ont., deserves major props for this detailed photo of a pink rose.
-Gorgeous!
+Photographer Jeanette Grimshaw of Hamilton, Ontario deserves major props for this detailed photo of a pink rose.
+Simply gorgeous!

-Tulips mean all things to all people.
-To us?
-It’s a beautiful sign that summer is right around the corner!
-Thanks to Pierrette Carriere of North Bay, Ont., for the snapshot!
+Tulips are always a beautiful sign that summer is right around the corner!
+Thanks to Pierrette Carriere of North Bay, Ontario, for the snapshot.

 After the rain

-Photographer Andrea Arnold of Calgary, Alta., says, “Rain makes everything brighter.
+Photographer Andrea Arnold of Calgary says, “Rain makes everything brighter.
 Just a walk around the neighbourhood was all that was needed for this find!”
-Thanks for sharing, Andrea!

 Photographer Angelina Minor of Port Coquitlam, B.C., took this photo along the Wild Pacific Trail in Ucluelet.
 “They were clinging to the side of the rock face as the Pacific Ocean crashed below,” she says.

 Discover 10 essential experiences on the west coast of Canada.

 Ted Gough of London, Ontario, definitely caught a “photo bomb” in action—this caterpillar is trying to steal the show!